dgerabagi/aiascent-dev/prompt.md

     *   **Approach 1:** A "rogue's gallery" of digital phantoms.
 Each phantom represents a different AI failure mode: a ghost labeled "Hallucination" offers a non-existent API function; a tangled knot of wires labeled "Flawed Logic" shows a broken process; a block of code with a hidden skull-and-crossbones icon is labeled "Security Vulnerability."
     *   **Approach 2:** A medical diagnostic AI presents a report to a doctor.
 The report contains several subtle errors highlighted for the viewer: a "Hallucinated" reference to a non-existent medical study, a "Logical Error" in calculating a dosage, and a "Misalignment" where it suggests a treatment that violates hospital policy.
 *   **Page 3 (Method):**
-    *   **Approach 1:** A professional is shown at a workstation with a large, clear diff viewer.
+    A professional is shown at a workstation with a large, clear diff viewer.
 They are comparing the "Original File" on the left with the "AI-Generated File" on the right, with the changes clearly highlighted.
 Their process is methodical and focused.
-    *   **Approach 2:** An editor is reviewing a manuscript.
-They are using a red pen to mark up the text, but their process is structured: first, they check the overall plot (the plan), then the chapter structure (the architecture), and finally the sentence-level grammar (the line-by-line changes).

 *   **Page 4 (Feedback Loop):**
-    *   **Approach 1:** A diagram showing a virtuous cycle.
-An "AI Output" is fed into a "Human Critique" phase.
-The output of the critique is a "Refined Prompt," which is then fed back to the AI, resulting in an "Improved Output."
     *   **Approach 2:** A professional is coaching an AI assistant.
 The AI has made a mistake on a report.
 Instead of fixing it herself, the professional is shown writing a clear, corrective instruction and giving it back to the AI, teaching it how to do it correctly next time.

 ---